jfarrellhfx/jfarrellhfx.github.io/_pages/writing.md

 ## Math and Physics Notes

-This is where you can find my collection of notes (some more technical than others) on a variety of topics in mathematics and physics.
-The notes are consistently updated, they may (read: definitely) contain errors. *In most cases, you can also download a `pdf` of the notes by by clicking a button at the end of each page*.
+When I am trying to learn a concept, it helps a lot to write it out as if I am explaining it to myself.
+These notes are part of that exercise.
+Here, you can find pages (some more technical than others) on a variety of topics in mathematics and physics.
+The notes are consistently updated; they may (read: definitely) contain errors. *In most cases, you can also download a `pdf` of the notes by by clicking a button at the end of each page*.

 <details><summary>View Notes</summary>
 <div>